 "The Distant One" is now published by Eclectica Magazine.

-If you wish to know why Han is so bedevilled you may find out here:
+If you wish to know why Han is so bedevilled you may find out by clicking the picture below: